Aliases for HERC5 Gene

 GeneCards Summary for HERC5 Gene

 HERC5 (HECT And RLD Domain Containing E3 Ubiquitin Protein Ligase 5) is a Protein Coding gene.
-Diseases associated with HERC5 include liddle syndrome.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ISG15 transferase activity.
-An important paralog of this gene is HECTD2.
+Diseases associated with HERC5 include Influenza.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity.
+An important paralog of this gene is HERC6.

 Major E3 ligase for ISG15 conjugation.
 Acts as a positive regulator of innate antiviral response in cells induced by interferon.
 Functions as part of the ISGylation machinery that recognizes target proteins in a broad and relatively non-specific manner.
 Catalyzes ISGylation of IRF3 which results in sustained activation, it attenuates IRF3-PIN1 interaction, which antagonizes IRF3 ubiquitination and degradation, and boosts the antiviral response.
 Catalyzes ISGylation of influenza A viral NS1 which attenuates virulence; ISGylated NS1 fails to form homodimers and thus to interact with its RNA targets.
 Catalyzes ISGylation of papillomavirus type 16 L1 protein which results in dominant-negative effect on virus infectivity.
 Physically associated with polyribosomes, broadly modifies newly synthesized proteins in a cotranslational manner.
 In an interferon-stimulated cell, newly translated viral proteins are primary targets of ISG15.